SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 ...

-// This instructs the API to use built-in exception handler app.UseExceptionHandler();
+// This instructs the API to use the built-in exception handler app.UseExceptionHandler();
 ```

-Using this option, the API will generate a problem details response for all HTTP client and server error responses that *don't have a body content yet*.
+Using this option, the API will generate a problem details response for all HTTP client and server error responses that *don't have body content yet*.

 You can also customise the `ProblemDetailsService` behaviour - read more about it in the following link [Handle errors in ASP.NET Core | Customise Problem Details](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-8.0#customize-problem-details).

 ⚠️ **Important**
-When there is an exception, this approach will responds in ProblemDetails format **only in Production mode**!
-Option 2 provides more flexibility to control this behaviour.
+The default .NET Exception Handler middleware will **only** produce ProblemDetails responses for exceptions when running in a non-Development [environment](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-7.0#environments).
+See Option 2 below on how to make this consistent across environments.

 ### Option 2 - Customise Exception Handler Middleware (Recommended)